buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Types/IfcMechanicalFastenerTypeEnum.md

 This enumeration defines the different types of mechanical fasteners.

-> HISTORY&nbsp; New Enumeration in IFC4.
+> HISTORY  New Enumeration in IFC4.

 ## Items